DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-limmichelle/README.md

 - Proviing by Bi-conditional is hard cause you need to prove it both sides of the premises and precedent.
 - We refreshed Mathematical Induction from our ENGALG2

+##WEEK 6
+-We discuused about SUMMATION where in the notation for sum of am, am+1, ..., an is ∑ai=m ai where i is the index of summation.
+  - Σ “sigma”
+- Recursive Steps
+  - 1. Basis step: specify the value at zero
+  - 2. Recursive step: Find a rule for finding its value at an integer number from the values at smaller integers.
+-Program Correctness is to ensure that a program gives the correct output
+ - Program Verification - A program is said to be correct if it produces the correct output for every possible input.
+  - Partial Correctness
+- HOARE TRIPLE p{S}q
+  - S is said to be partially correct with respect to the initial assertion p and the final assertion q if whenever p is true for the input values of S and S terminates, then q is true for the output values of S